mattallen-it/mrtg-az900-the-bridge/labs/lab-12-azure-monitoring-health-and-optimization/README.md

 - Billing updates
 - Health history

-Unlike the public Azure Status page, Service Health provides a personalized view based on the subscriptions, services, and regions used by the organization.
+Service Health differs from the public Azure Status page because it can provide information based on the subscriptions, services, and regions used by the organization.

 ### Azure Resource Health

 Azure Resource Health reports the current and historical health of individual Azure resources.

-It helps administrators determine whether an outage or degraded condition is related to:
+It can help determine whether a problem is related to:

-- The Azure platform
+- Azure platform availability
 - Planned maintenance
 - Customer configuration
-- A resource-specific problem

-Resource Health can also help provide evidence when reviewing service availability and possible service-level agreement impacts.
+- Resource-specific conditions

 ### Azure Advisor

-Azure Advisor analyzes resource configuration and usage data to provide recommendations in five categories:
+Azure Advisor analyzes supported Azure configurations and usage information.

+It provides recommendations across:

 - Cost
 - Security